What Is Food Grade Material?

 News Lead In Photo Food Grade Milk

-The Definition of “Food Grade”
+The Definition of “Food Grade Materials”

-The term, “food grade,” refers to the materials used in equipment.
+The term, “food grade,” generally refers to the materials used in equipment.
 To be defined as food grade, materials need to be non-toxic and safe for consumption.

 Food grade equipment and devices are important, because products are usually in direct contact with the devices manufacturing the food products.
 Chemical compounds in the materials could leach into exposed product, or some situations, could result in tiny pieces of a material transferring directly into the product to be consumed.